house-of-giants/sheryl-glubok/src/about.md

 It’s time for a 40-something woman to helm a movie about becoming the protagonist of her own story.
 Even though she’s married, even though she has children.
 We need a society that allows each of us to give our gifts no matter our age, our pasts, or whether we’ve been traditionally allowed to hold such power.

-That’s what FISHBOWL is about.
+That’s what WELCOME TO THE FISHBOWL is about.

 That’s what I’m about.